wombleton/gitlaw-nz/acts/T/Transport Accident Investigation Commission Act 1990.md

 #### Membership

-##### 1

-*   The Minister shall appoint one of the members of the Commission to be the Chief Commissioner and another member to be the Deputy Chief Commissioner.
+*   1 The Minister shall appoint one of the members of the Commission to be the Chief Commissioner and another member to be the Deputy Chief Commissioner.

-##### 2

-*   The Chief Commissioner holds office as chairperson of the board and the Deputy Chief Commissioner holds office as deputy chairperson of the board for the purposes of the [Crown Entities Act 2004][60] for the same term as they hold office as Chief Commissioner or Deputy Chief Commissioner respectively.
+*   2 The Chief Commissioner holds office as chairperson of the board and the Deputy Chief Commissioner holds office as deputy chairperson of the board for the purposes of the Crown Entities Act 2004 for the same term as they hold office as Chief Commissioner or Deputy Chief Commissioner respectively.

     Schedule clause 2: substituted, on 25 January 2005, by [section 200][61] of the Crown Entities Act 2004 (2004 No 115).

-##### 3

-*   [Clauses 1 to 4][94] of Schedule 5 of the Crown Entities Act 2004 do not apply to the Commission.
+*   3 Clauses 1 to 4 of Schedule 5 of the Crown Entities Act 2004 do not apply to the Commission.

     Schedule clause 3: substituted, on 25 January 2005, by [section 200][61] of the Crown Entities Act 2004 (2004 No 115).